Ginzan Onsen 銀山温泉

-Traditional inns line the river to create picturesque scenes more evocative of a Taisho Period (1912-26) novel than a modern resort.
-Its a long way from the fuss of big city life and well worth the trip.
+Traditional inns line the river to create picturesque scenes more evocative of a Taisho period (1912-26) novel than a modern resort.
+It's a long way from big city life and well worth the trip.

-From Tokyo, take the JR Yamagata Shinkansen to Oishida Station (three hours, 20 minutes, 12,000 yen), then catch a bus to Ginza-onsen (35 minutes, 710 yen).
+From Tokyo, take the JR Yamagata Shinkansen to Oishida Station (three hours, 20 minutes), then catch a bus to Ginzan Onsen (35 minutes).
 The train is covered by the Japan Rail Pass , but the bus is not.
-As buses depart Oishida Station every 60-90 minutes, you may wish to plan your train trip to minimize the wait.
+Be aware that buses only depart Oishida Station every 60-90 minutes.

-Visitors travelling by car are required to park at a designated parking area outside the town center.
+Visitors traveling by car are required to park at a designated parking area outside the town center.
 Many inns offer a shuttle service into town from the lot.

 Popular among Japanese travelers, the term onsen-kyo is associated with small, quaint towns and cozy inns that offer accommodation, food and hot spring bathing.
 As weekend retreats, they are popular with all age groups, from young families to retirees.
 This cherished aspect of travel in Japan often goes unnoticed by foreign visitors, so live like a local and dive into onsen-kyo culture.

-Ginzan takes the onsen-kyo experience and turns it up to eleven by having a car-free town center with no a modern buildings in sight.
+The area is a car-free town center with no modern buildings in sight.

 Having checked into one of the town's many inns, visitors walk the streets without the usual concern of cars zipping past to beat the traffic light.

-Beautiful buildings surrounded by an unspoiled rural setting ensure that Ginzan-onsen is easy on the eyes all year round.
-Long summer days are perfect for lazy strolls down idyllic streets in a borrowed yukata.
+Beautiful buildings surrounded by an unspoiled rural setting ensure that Ginzan Onsen is pleasant all year round.
+Long summer days are perfect for lazy strolls down idyllic streets in a yukata.
 In winter, the town really works its magic.
 The sight of the buildings blanketed in snow and illuminated by the soft glow of gaslights leaves a lasting impression.

-Rotemburo are outdoor baths-usually hidden from outside view-which allow you to take in the surrounding scenery from the comfort of a hot spring.
-Another attractive option is arranging a kashikiri session in a private bath, whereby you and one (or more!) traveling companions can have a tub all to yourselves for a short time.
+Rotenburo are outdoor baths-usually hidden from outside view-which allow you to take in the surrounding scenery from the comfort of a hot spring.
+Another attractive option is arranging a kashikiri session in a private bath, whereby you and traveling companions can have a tub all to yourselves for a short time.

-Unsurprisingly for a town founded on a silver mine, Ginzan-onsen takes both its name (literally, Silver Mountain) and iconography from the element.
-The popular Shirogane Park boasts an impressive 22 meter tall waterfall, and you'll also find an illuminated cave, once part of the mine itself but now a shallow alcove well suited for snapping pictures.
+Unsurprisingly for a town founded on a silver mine, Ginzan Onsen takes both its name (literally, Silver Mountain) and iconography from the element.
+The popular Shirogane Park boasts an impressive 22 meter tall waterfall, and you'll also find an illuminated cave which is well-lit and ideal for taking pictures.